kysely

 }

-As you can see from the example, everything needs to be defined in camelCase in the typescript code: table names, columns, schemas, everything.
+As you can see from the example, everything needs to be defined in camelCase in the TypeScript code: table names, columns, schemas, everything.
 When using the CamelCasePlugin Kysely works as if the database was defined in camelCase.

 There are various options you can give to the plugin to modify the way identifiers are converted.
 See CamelCasePluginOptions.
 If those options are not enough, you can override this plugin's snakeCase and camelCase methods to make the conversion exactly the way you like: